-A radiation-absorbing mushroom discovered in the rubble of the Chernobyl reactor has been shown to do its job well in space too.
-The fungus can absorb harmful radiation on the International Space Station and could potentially be used to protect future colonies of Mars.
+A fungus capable of absorbing radiation discovered on the rubble of the Chernobyl reactor has been shown to do its job well even in space.
+The mushroom can absorb harmful radiation on the International Space Station and could potentially be used to protect future colonies of Mars.

 Exposure to cosmic rays poses a serious risk to the health of astronauts leaving the protective atmosphere of Earth.
 Shields can currently be made of stainless steel and other materials, but they must be shipped from Earth, which is difficult and expensive.

 Xavier gomez e Graham Shunk they had the idea of growing radioactive shields on Mars from living organisms while they were still North Carolina high school students in 2018.

 The two found research showing that the mushroom called Cladosporium sphaerospermum which was originally insulated from mold on the ruined Chernobyl nuclear reactor could absorb high levels of radiation.

 I have talked about the special characteristics possessed by these mushrooms in this post February 2020.